nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 ### Dual Submission and Pre-print Policy

 Papers that are under consideration at other workshops, conferences or journals during the review period must explicitly indicate so at submission time.
-Authors of papers accepted for presentation at the NLLP 2025 workshop must notify the organizers by the camera-ready deadline as to whether the paper will be published or withdrawn.
+Authors of papers accepted for presentation at the NLLP 2026 workshop must notify the organizers by the camera-ready deadline as to whether the paper will be published or withdrawn.

 There is no anonymity period or limitation on posting or discussing non-anonymous preprints while the work is under peer review.
 However, if the preliminary version of a paper was posted on arXiv, the paper should *not* have a self-reference to it in the submission.

 ### ACL Rolling Review Submissions

 Our workshop also welcomes submissions from ACL Rolling Review (ARR).
-Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until 2 September 2025.
+Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until 27 August 2026.
 This should include submissions to ARR for the May deadline.
-The decision of publication will be announced by 7 October 2025.
-The commitment should be done via the dedicated page on the [submission website](https://openreview.net/group?id=EMNLP/2025/Workshop/NLLP_ARR_Commitment).
+The decision of publication will be announced by 15 September 2026.
+The commitment should be done via the dedicated page on the [submission website](https://openreview.net/group?id=EMNLP/2026/Workshop/NLLP_ARR_Commitment).

 ### EMNLP 2025 Submissions

-Authors of any papers that have been reviewed for EMNLP 2025 and were rejected have the opportunity to send their paper and reviews to be considered for publication in the NLLP workshop proceedings as long as the topics are relevant to those described in this call for papers.
+Authors of any papers that have been reviewed for EMNLP 2026 and were rejected have the opportunity to send their paper and reviews to be considered for publication in the NLLP workshop proceedings as long as the topics are relevant to those described in this call for papers.

-The deadline for submitting papers and reviews is 2 September 2025.
-The decision of publication will be announced by 7 October 2025.
-The submission should be done via the workshop [submission website](https://openreview.net/group?id=EMNLP/2025/Workshop/NLLP_ARR_Commitment).
+The deadline for submitting papers and reviews is 27 August 2026.
+The decision of publication will be announced by 15 September 2026.
+The submission should be done via the workshop [submission website](https://openreview.net/group?id=EMNLP/2026/Workshop/NLLP_ARR_Commitment).

 ### Double-Blind reviewing